j0nz3n/BostonDataGroupChallenge/README.md

 1. Job posters call a phone number.
 2. The receptionist takes down the information.
-3. The receptionist enters it in the JerbyJerbs application.
+3. The receptionist enters it in the JobyJobs application.
-4. JerbyJerbs staff manually match up posted jobs to job doers.
+4. JobyJobs staff manually match up posted jobs to job doers.

 This is a multi-phased engagement.
 The goal of this phase is to build upon the existing code to support the job posting process.